Central Hessian: Other changes

+Vowel development as a chainshift

+As a huge number of vowels shifted due to different reasons, their route of changing forms a chain of vowels supplementing each other.

 Grammar

 The dialect basically features the same grammar as High German.
 Verbs inflect for person, number and tense and periphrastically for mood and aspect.
 Pronouns to a higher degree than nouns inflect for case and number.

 There are four cases and two numbers.